JensDll/vue3-form-validation/README.md

 export const equal = msg => (...xs) => xs.every(x => x === xs[0]) || msg;
 ```

-By placing the `modelValue` `x` as the last argument gives you very concise syntax:
+You can put these in a separate file and use them wherever you need.
+Placing the `modelValue` ( x ) as the last argument of the function chain gives you a concise syntax when using them together with `useValidation`:

 ```ts
 useValidation({